tapframe/NuvioStreaming/README.md

 *   **Search Functionality:** Search for specific movies, TV shows, or other content.
 *   **Personal Library:** Manage a collection of favorite movies and shows.
 *   **Trakt.tv Integration:** Sync watch history, collection, and watch progress with your Trakt account.
-*   **Addon Management:** Configure and manage Stremio-like addons to source content streams and catalogs.
+*   **Addon Management:** Install, manage, and reorder addons compatible with the Stremio addon protocol to source content streams and catalogs.
 *   **Release Calendar:** View upcoming movie releases or TV show episode air dates.
 *   **Extensive Settings:**
     *   Player customization (e.g., subtitle preferences).